JohnThunderr/StartUp2025ImageRecognitionProject/README.md

 A Flask web application with user authentication, role-based dashboards (customer vs developer), and an integrated webcam streaming feature using OpenCV.

-This project is based on Tech With Tim’s Flask tutorial but modified to:

 ✅ Add webcam streaming inside the dashboard

 ✅ Support multiple user roles (customer, developer)